Greenwood Village, Colorado

 The City of Greenwood Village is a home rule municipality located in Arapahoe County, Colorado, United States.
-The city population was 15,691 at the 2020 United States Census.
+The city population was 15,691 at the 2020 United States census.
 Greenwood Village is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

-The town was named for the Greenwood Ranch.
-It was developed during the 1860s when settlers came from the East and Midwest looking for gold.
-By the early 1900s, it had become a farming community.
+The city is named for the Greenwood Ranch.
+The area was developed during the 1860s when settlers came from the East and Midwest looking for gold.
+By the early 1900s, it had become a farming community but did not incorporate until 1950.
+Starting in the 1970s, Greenwood Village grew rapidly with the development of the Denver Technological Center.
+Mayor Freda Poundstone resisted efforts by neighboring Denver to annex more land for the Tech Center, which resulted in the 1974 Poundstone Amendment.
+This effectively froze Denver's boundaries in place and allowed Greenwood Village to annex prime properties along the I-25 corridor.
+This in turn raised objections from residents of unincorporated Arapahoe County, who were losing their tax base as a result, and led to the incorporation of Centennial in 2001.
+Now as of 2010 Greenwood Village is itself hemmed in by Centennial's boundaries, and has had three rare cases of deannexation – in 1985, 2011, and 2024.

 Geography

-At the 2020 United States Census, the town had a total area of 21.444 km2 including 0.032 km2 of water.
+At the 2020 United States census, the town had a total area of 21.444 km2 including 0.032 km2 of water.